IRNAS/irnas.github.io/_posts/2016-06-22-first-symbiolab-workshop-was-a-success.md

 This was the first of its kind workshop that was hosted at [IRNAS symbiolab](http://irnas.eu/symbiolab){:target="_blank"}, which we can now officially declare as running.
 Being a fantastic experience for us and hopefully for our participants as well, we are looking forward to the workshops to come.

 You can meet us again already this weekend at [Artcamp](https://www.facebook.com/events/254120128291526/){:target="_blank"}, at Festival Lent, from Friday to Sunday, from 4pm to 8pm.
-We’ll be making spectroscopes and you'll also have the opportunity to test our DIY microscopes and [GoodEnoughCNC](http://goodenoughcnc.eu/){:target="_blank"} machines, which will be solar powered this time.
+We’ll be making spectrometers and you'll also have the opportunity to test our DIY microscopes and [GoodEnoughCNC](http://goodenoughcnc.eu/){:target="_blank"} machines, which will be solar powered this time.